Now Reading

 How to Deal with Snapchat Sextortion

 You receive a random friend request on Snapchat from an account you have never seen before or recognize.
-You don’t think twice and decide to accept the request, and the next thing you know this account is reaching out to you.
+You don’t think twice and decide to accept the request, and the next thing you know, this account is reaching out to you.

 A simple conversation starts with you two aimlessly talking about seemingly random topics and interests until the topic turns down a sexual route.
-The idea of exchanging intimate photos with one another gets brought up and you, seeing no harm in it, agree.
+The idea of exchanging intimate photos with one another gets brought up, and you, seeing no harm in it, agree.

-Within minutes your whole world is flipped upside down, when this stranger sends you a lengthy message filled with your images, and threats claiming you will be exposed to the world if you don’t pay them the right amount of money.
+Within minutes your whole world is flipped upside down when this stranger sends you a lengthy message filled with your images and threats, claiming you will be exposed to the world if you don’t pay them the right amount of money.
 Does this sound like something you are currently experiencing?
 If so, read more to learn how to deal with Snapchat sextortion.

 Sextortion is a cybercrime that is happening to hundreds, if not thousands of people all over the world.
 The ability to be anonymous online is a key factor in executing this crime, giving sextortionists the ability to create a false narrative that can catch the eye of anyone who is seeking some sort of companionship.